LukeGrahamLandry/franca/examples/circuit/README.md

 ## other todos

+- i don't think im doing the keyboard right. ex. mandelbrot is behind a key sometimes?
+- use f64 for pos/zoom in ui because it gets jerky scrolled down far in the trace for big circuits
 - finish leg: memory, stack, call, shifts
 - make the defs language less painful
   - number literal instead of const()